divio/divio-cloud-docs/introduction/01-create-project.rst

 and other languages (and the list is growing).

 This tutorial uses `Django <https://www.djangoproject.com/>`_, the most popular Python web application framework, for an example project.
-You don't need to know Django or Python, or have them installed on your system, and the principles covered by the tutorial will apply to any other development stack.
+You don't need to know Django or Python, or have them installed on your system.
+The principles covered by the tutorial will apply to any other development stack.

 Select the following options for your project (other options can be left on their default settings):